sayeedkhalshi/content-creation/concept-book/3-flow.md

 # Flow

-## Adaptibility
+If everything in this universe is moving, everything has a flow.
+Flow attracts others close to it.
+That's one property.
+Flow has many properties.
+But for human character, the concept of Learning Flow, which I also call just flow out of my intrusive thoughts, is something that makes a learning running without consciously ordering it to happen in need.
+It means that flow has passed the criteria to be a flow to be trusted to work perfectly autonomously without new adjustment while doing it.
+This is why it's not easy to create a flow in your character.

+The reason I call it flow because everything in our brain is like a flow, anything in it keeps going on, like towards one or many direction.
+That's why I say flows are directional.
+But In our brain also each flow staying has a meaning attached to it.
+It's not just something, it has a meaning, and we remember it using that meaning.
+That meaning is the story of it, so everything also a story and every story has a narrative.
+This is how narrative theory comes in.
+Though fundamentally, every neuron or neuron groups has a purpose, which means a flow, with a story and a narrative and other properties also.

 Every flow has a frequency.
 If you synchronize with that frequency, we get into that flow.
-So, spiritually anyone one try get into divine world y matching the divine flow.
-If we do that, a computer brain that is done by frequency as a data mapping point to connect logic, that would be a main flow or consciousness
+So, spiritually anyone trying get into divine world by matching the divine flow.
+(If we do that in a computer brain that is done by frequency as a data mapping point to connect logic, that would be a main flow or consciousness)

-Cycles are sometimes interrupted to make it own.
-Some cycles are natural and some cycles are made by us.
-Which are artificial cycles, that has to go through each phase, what I call learning pots to fill.

-Adaptibility is when you can end a cycle at any time.
-But this doesn't happen smoothly.
-Specially when we know if we don't go full cycle we will miss a lot of learning and we won't go full experience.
-Now that we haven't learned ut fully, it illogical to end a cycle.

-One of the biggest property of intelligence is controlling flow by creating, ending, completing or ending without completing, redirecting etc.